Guidelines to contributors of Indian BIRDS

 - Raman, T. R. S., 1994.
 Website URL: http://ebird.org/ebird/view/checklist?subID=S21694571.
 [Accessed on 15 December 2015.]

-- While every care is taken, Indian BIRDS cannot be held responsible for accidental loss or damage of any material sent for publication or for their return whether they are accepted for publication or not.
+- While every care is taken of manuscripts and their accompanying material, Indian BIRDS cannot be held responsible for accidental loss or damage of any material sent for publication or for their return, whether they are accepted for publication or not.

-- Material published in Indian BIRDS reflects the views of the authors and not necessarily those of the publishers.
+- Material published in Indian BIRDS reflects the views of the authors and not necessarily those of the publishers, editors, referees, etc.

 - The editor reserves the right to make necessary changes in manuscripts in consultation with the author.

-All contributors submitting material to Indian BIRDS also give permission for its use on the New Ornis Foundation website.
+All contributors submitting material to Indian BIRDS also give permission for its use on the New Ornis Foundation / Indian BIRDS website.

 All submissions are evaluated under the assumption that the conditions listed here have been understood and accepted by the author(s).